cloudbet/docs/README.md

 ## Issues/Questions

-Please feel free to create a Github Issue in this repository if you have any questions about or issues with the Cloudbet API.
+Start a new discussion in the [Cloudbet API discussions community](https://github.com/Cloudbet/docs/discussions) about any questions you may have.
+Someone from the community or from Cloudbet will help you out soon.